mvolkmann/blog/src/smalltalk.md

 ### Halo

-A morph halo is a set of circle buttons that surround a morph that each change the morph in some way or reveal information about it.
+A morph halo is a set of circle buttons, referred to as "handles", that surround a morph.
+Each handle changes the morph in some way or reveals information about it.

 To open the halo for a morph,
 cmd-click it in Cuis or option-click it in Squeak.